tracer8086/studying/README.md

 # studying
-Some source code that can help you in studying
+Some snippets that can help you in studying